maaaagi/celestiablockrace/README.md

-# Deploy a Sovereign DEX Rollup on top of Blocksapce Race Network
+# Deploy a Sovereign DEX Rollup on top of Blockspace Race Network

 We have chosen to deploy an Ethermint rollup with a Uniswap V3 function on top of the Blockspace Race Network.